About Tricolored Blackbirds

 Tricolored blackbirds look very much like the abundant and widespread red-winged blackbird (Agelaius phoeniceus), to which they are closely related.
 The plumage of adult male tricolors is glossy black and may sometimes show an iridescent blue-green sheen in bright sunlight.
 Adult females are brown dorsally and have brown streaks on their breasts that merge into a dark brown belly, unlike the belly of female red-winged which is streaked.
 Females may or may not have a brightly-colored epaulet.
 Juveniles are similar to females but paler (Pyle 1997).
 After-hatch year (1 year old) males are dark brown, not black, and have orange, not red, epaulets.
 Adult male epaulets are typically scarlet red, unlike the epaulet of the male red-wing which is orange-red.
 The band below the epaulet is bright white, not yellow or buffy as in the red-winged blackbird.
 Breeding males average 65-68 grams and breeding females average 40-45 grams.
 Total body length is 18-24 cm.

 The bills of both sexes are long, narrow, round, and pointed (Beedy and Hamilton 1999).
 Both sexes have narrow, pointed wings with primary 9 longer than primary 6 (Mailliard 1910, Pyle 1997), giving the bird a flight profile that has more pointed wings than does the red-winged blackbird.
 These different flight profiles can readily be seen by experienced observers (Mailliard 1910, Orians 1961).
 Flight typically undulating, with powered down-strokes followed by upward glides.
 Foraging birds fly out from and return to the breeding colony head-to-tail, "follow the leader", and form long flightlines that may persist and allow the birds to be seen at relatively great distances.
 Foraging flocks appear to roll across the landscape as birds in the rear of foraging flocks fly up to the front.
-Foraging flocks may consist of hundreds or, in rare cases, even thousands of birds and be seen from some distance.
+Foraging flocks may consist of hundreds or, in rare cases, even thousands of birds and be seen from some distance, although foraging flocks consisting of thousands of birds have not been reported since prior to 2020 as the number of breeding birds, even in large colonies, has declined.

 Vocalizations

-Males may be highly vocal, females silent except when disturbed, when they may shriek in brief, high-pitched single notes.
+Males may be highly vocal, females silent except at breeding colonies when they may chatter conspicuously or when disturbed, when they may shriek in brief, high-pitched single notes.
 Males may be silent in flight but when leaving breeding colonies may respond en masse to a conspicuous high-pitched, unmusical call as they depart.
 Occasionally males produce a distinctive "wuk" call (Collier 1968).
 During settlement and early incubation, males typically utter a strange, cat-like mewing call that is very unlike the sounds produced by other blackbirds.
 Males sing while courting females, and in larger colonies this produces a very loud song chorus that may be heard at least a kilometer away.

 Subspecies